Reform of the House of Lords: Second public consultation

 The paper also started a second consultation, on the Appointments Commission for the House of Lords requesting submissions on how the Appointments Commission itself would be appointed, even though no other alternatives to an appointed Commission had been considered.
 Reaction to the paper was hostile: for example, Lord Goodhart, the Liberal Democrat spokesperson on Constitutional Affairs, said "the overwhelming reaction I have is a feeling of contempt and betrayal".

 On 18 March 2004 (before the statistical analysis had been published), the BBC reported that the government would not proceed with legislation to enact the proposals in the consultation.
 Although this suggested a lack of support for their proposals from the consultation, when the statistical analysis was published on 22 April 2004 the report stated that on the main issue (2a):

-87 percent of respondents dealing with issue 2 (a) were in favour of a Commission composed of representatives of the three main political parties and the cross-benchers and a number of independently appointed members.

 With such an apparently high level of support, it is unclear why the government chose not to proceed.
-The only insight available is unofficial reports putting the actual level of support at closer to third.
+The only insight available is unofficial reports putting the actual level of support at closer to a third.

-Moreover, as the government published most of the responses to both consultations, it is possible to see that many of these responses were highly critical of both the Government's proposal and the consultation process; some even went on to complain that the UK government breached its own code of conduct for consultations by failing to mention many of the new ideas arising from both consultations.
+Moreover, as the government published most of the responses to both consultations, it is possible to see that a number of these responses were critical of both the Government's proposal and the consultation process; some even went on to complain that the UK government breached its own code of conduct for consultations by failing to mention a number of the new ideas arising from both consultations.

-In the 2005 general election, all three parties included statements on reform of the House of Lords in their manifestos with the Conservatives and Liberal Democrats promising "substantially"/"predominantly" elected Chambers.
+In the 2005 general election, all three parties included statements on reform of the House of Lords in their manifestos with the Conservatives and Liberal Democrats promising "substantially"/"predominantly" elected chambers.
 In December 2005, the Constitution Unit, part of the University College of London's School of Public Policy, released research findings showing "surprising levels of support from MPs and the public for the Lords to vote down government proposals":

-Despite the unelected basis of the Lords these results make clear that it enjoys support from MPs and the general public to block policies that are perceived as unpopular.
-Far from clashing with the Commons it may even inflict government defeats with the silent approval of Labour MPs.
-Whilst government may wish to tame the powers of the Lords, these results suggest that voters are really quite happy with things as they are.

 Supreme Court

-On 24 March 2005, the Constitutional Reform Act 2005 received Royal Assent.
+On 24 March 2005, the Constitutional Reform Act 2005 received royal assent.
 It provides for replacement of the Appellate Committee of the House of Lords with a Supreme Court.
 It came into force on 1 October 2009, when the new court started work.
 Most of the Law Lords became its first justices, but retained their peerages.
-A peerage is no longer required to sit in the UK's court of last resort.
+A peerage is no longer required to sit in the UK's court of last resort, although life peerages are still customary; judges are nonetheless disqualified from sitting or voting in either house of Parliament as long as they remain judges.